SherG/cool-iron/blog/jamstack.md

 ## Decoupling your WordPress or Drupal site

 But if you have a Drupal or WordPress site you can still obtain some benefits of JAMstack by decoupling your front-end from your back-end.
 This will give you what's called a "headless CMS."
+Biilman considers this to be an "adaptation" to trends fostered by JAMstack.

 For more information, see <a href="https://www.netlify.com/with/drupal/?">this guidance from Netlify</a> and <a href="https://www.acquia.com/resources/decoupled-drupal">this from Acquia</a>.